 Did it make me more social?

 I think so.
-I became a lot (a lot) quicker to pull the proverbial trigger in speaking to people around me, because the alternative to not acting fast usually meant, like I mentioned, having to go to a bar or wander around a retail store looking for someone to talk to at 10 o clock on a weeknight.
+I became a lot (a lot) quicker to pull the proverbial trigger in speaking to people around me, because the alternative to not acting fast usually meant, like I mentioned, having to go to a bar or wander around a retail store looking for someone to talk to at 10pm on a weeknight.

-One of the biggest differences was in places where I knew I would probably see that person again- e.g., at CrossFit.
-In the past it had always been easy to not introduce myself to someone new to the gym because I knew I’d be seeing them plenty from then on out, but it felt good to be that super-friendly and welcoming person.
+One of the biggest differences was in places where I knew I would probably see that person again, like at my gym.
+In the past, it had always been easy to not introduce myself to someone new because I knew I’d be seeing them plenty from then on out, but during the experiment it felt good to be that super-friendly and welcoming person.
 It made me think back to how good it felt when I was new and regular members would come introduce themselves and talk to me.

 ‘More social’ is of course relative and ultimately hard to quantify, but when the reaction time in starting conversations becomes shorter, things rarely get awkward and rapport is established much quicker with a greater percentage of people.